masalachaiii/masalachaiii/README.md

 - [LinkedIn](https://www.linkedin.com/in/lipitha-tummala-963211219/)
 - [Email](lipithatummala@gmail.com)

-### 💬 Ask me about
+### 💬 Ask Me About
-- The downfall of the Star Wars and Marvel franchises
+- The downfall of the Star Wars and Marvel franchises circa 2019
 - Nihilism
 - Theology